Anne Arundel County, MD Housing Inventory

 Let’s take a quick dive into a few of the metrics for Anne Arundel Counties housing inventory.

-Under Contract: There are 1,413 homes under contract and no longer available to tour or purchase.
-This is 49 more properties compared to last month, but a 24% decrease compared to this time last year.
+Under Contract: 1,721 homes are under contract and no longer available to tour or purchase.
+This is down 5% over last month and a 12% decrease compared to last year.

 Anne Arundel County, MD Average Time on Market

 The average days on market for July in Anne Arundel County went up to 14 days, while the median increased to 6 days.

 The average sold price for July in Anne Arundel County increased to $506,532 and sold on average for 1.5% over the list price, which is slightly down compared to last month.
 This means homes in Anne Arundel County are selling for 8% more than they were this time last year when they averaged $468,108.

 As predicted, we did see a slow-down in activity, which will likely trend as we close out the Summer and enter the Fall and holiday season.
 However, inventory continues to be historically low.
 Buyers will likely still be competing, but instead of receiving 5 offers on a property, we may only receive 2.

 As this trends, I would expect some FOMO to drive more sellers into the market.
 This is good news for buyers, as competition lessons and more options are coming on the market.